Nuclear and radiation accidents and incidents: Human error

-Some the major nuclear accidents have attributable in part to operator or human error.
+Some major nuclear accidents were attributable in part to operator or human error.
 At Chernobyl, operators deviated from test procedure and allowed certain reactor parameters to exceed design limits.
 At TMI-2, operators permitted thousands of gallons of water to escape from the reactor plant before observing that the coolant pumps were behaving abnormally.
 The coolant pumps were thus turned off to protect the pumps, which in turn led to the destruction of the reactor itself as cooling was completely lost within the core.

 A detailed investigation into SL-1 determined that one operator (perhaps inadvertently) manually pulled the 84 lb central control rod out about 26 inches rather than the maintenance procedure's intention of about 4 inches.

 An assessment conducted by the Commissariat à l'Énergie Atomique (CEA) in France concluded that no amount of technical innovation can eliminate the risk of human-induced errors associated with the operation of nuclear power plants.
 Two types of mistakes were deemed most serious: errors committed during field operations, such as maintenance and testing, that can cause an accident; and human errors made during small accidents that cascade to complete failure.

-In 1946 Canadian Manhattan Project physicist Louis Slotin performed a risky experiment known as "tickling the dragon's tail" which involved two hemispheres of neutron-reflective beryllium being brought together around a plutonium core to bring it to criticality.
+In 1946, Canadian Manhattan Project physicist Louis Slotin performed a risky experiment known as "tickling the dragon's tail" which involved two hemispheres of neutron-reflective beryllium being brought together around a plutonium core to bring it to criticality.
 Against operating procedures, the hemispheres were separated only by a screwdriver.
 The screwdriver slipped and set off a chain reaction criticality accident filling the room with harmful radiation and a flash of blue light (caused by excited, ionized air particles returning to their unexcited states).
 Slotin reflexively separated the hemispheres in reaction to the heat flash and blue light, preventing further irradiation of several co-workers present in the room.
 However, Slotin absorbed a lethal dose of the radiation and died nine days later.
 The infamous plutonium mass used in the experiment was referred to as the demon core.